You may want to purchase a new home but know that you’ll be moving to a new location within a few short years.

 The Initial Rate of Your ARM Will Usually Be Quite Low

 You are protected by a maximum interest rate increase or ceiling.
 This is the highest level of interest to which the rate of your mortgage can be adjusted to.
-This ceiling is usually reset on a yearly basis, meaning that the ultimate rate may be either higher or lower than the one you were expected to pay.
+This ceiling is usually reset on a yearly basis, meaning that the ultimate figure may be either higher or lower than the one you were expected to pay.

 We can help you with understanding the advantages and risks involved in this type of loan.
 Give our office a call and let’s take a look at your options.